A few days ago a Facebook friend shared an interesting article:

 Read full article here >>

-The article also shows another leaflet issued as part of this campaign in Qatar stating:
+The aforementioned article also shows a leaflet issued as part of this campaign in Qatar stating:

 So does that mean kissing your boyfriend will get you sent to jail?
 I guess it might…